Old Colony Regional Vocational Technical High School

 Old Colony Regional Vocational Technical High School or Old Colony Regional Vocational Technical High School District is located on an 80-acre campus in Rochester, Massachusetts, United States, the geographical center of the five-member town school district that includes Acushnet, Carver, Mattapoisett, Rochester and students from Freetown & Lakeville Public Schools.
 Note that Lakeville is a member town while, Freetown is not and its students served are limited to around 90.
-Old Colony is affectionately known as OC, Old Colony Regional, Old Colony RVTHS, OCRVTH, & OCRVTHS.
 Old Colony is fully accredited by the New England Association of Schools and Colleges, as well as the Massachusetts Department of Elementary and Secondary Education.
-Old Colony is a "Full Time" Vocational-Technical High School.
-So Old Colony has an academic department (see below).

 Administrative staff

 Old Colony is its own district thus having a superintendent onsite, Mr. Aaron Polansky (Mr. Polansky's title is Superintendent-Director), replacing former superintendent Mr. Frank Cote.
 OC has one principal, and according to the school's website, Mr. J. Michael Parker has been named as the new principal, replacing former principal Mrs. Karen Guenette.
-The school also has a Dean of Students, Mr. Gary Linehan The school has a Special Services Coordinator, Ms. Krystla Fay.
+The school also has a dean of students, Mr. Gary Linehan The school has a Special Services Coordinator, Ms. Krista Sylvain.
 The school also has a CTE Director, Mrs. Bethany Botelho, replacing former CTE Director Ms. Jackie Machamer.